terrenjpeterson/pianoplayer/README.md

 When playing a video, the user can pause, rewind, fast-forward, etc. on the video file that is being played.
 This can be done through voice commands, or by touching the Echo Screen.
-Please note: these commands do not trigger events that invoke your skill.
-Rather the device handles them directly with the video file.
+Please note: these commands do not require responses that invoke your skill.
+The device can handle them directly with the video file.
 This ensures a consistent user experience across skills, or the native video experience on the device.
+For more details on the Video App, [here](https://developer.amazon.com/docs/custom-skills/videoapp-interface-reference.html) is the documentation from Amazon.

 ## Recognize Skill Requestor